CommodoreOS/PCUAE/README.md

 PCUAE is licensed under the terms of the GNU General Public License, version 3 or later.

-Look below at... `Please read About PCUAE below...` Once you have installed PCUAE.
+Look below at... `This will guide you through...` Once you have installed PCUAE.

-If you just installed PCUAE and this has poped up then no need to read it, do it in your own time.. :) .
+If you just installed PCUAE and this has poped up then no need to read it, do it in your own time.. :) and read only the parts you need too.

 If you have just Installed PCUAE and do not know how to use its basic functions then look thought this guide before reading the Manual(Wiki).

 Just skip the parts you do not want too or need to read.
 ============================================